tinacms/tina.io/content/guides/tinacms/non-react-based-ssg/guide.md

 ## Introduction

-Tina's "contextual editing" features require a React-based site, however Tina can still be used in "CMS-only" mode edit content for non-React-based sites.
+Tina's "contextual editing" features require a React-based site, however Tina can still be used in "CMS-only" mode to edit content for non-React-based sites.

 > ⚠️ **This support is still very much experimental**, and we hope to have a more streamlined onboarding in the future.